 Net receivables is the amount of money owed by customers that a business expects them to actually pay.
 This information is used to measure the credit and collection effectiveness of an organization, and can also be included in the cash forecast to measure projected cash inflows.
-The net receivables amount is calculated by subtracting the allowance for doubtful accounts from the gross amount of accounts receivable outstanding.
-The calculation is:
+A large difference between gross receivables and net receivables indicates a significant problem with either the credit granting or collection activities of a business.

 Gross trade receivables - Allowance for doubtful accounts = Net receivables